ABOUT THE DANFORTH CENTER SUMMER INTERNSHIP PROGRAM

 - Attend the all-day symposium on the final day of the program and give a 10-12 minute presentation.

-The REU program pays a total stipend of $7,749 for the eleven week period.
+The REU program pays a stipend for the eleven week period (a total of $7,749 in 2019).
 Interns will receive stipend payments on every other Friday.
 Stipends for interns who are funded by sources other than REU may vary from this amount.

 Candidates for the program: